CARV-ICS-FORTH/arax/README.md

 ### User Specific Install

-You can use the LD_LIBRARY_PATH eviroment variable to load VineTalk from the build path.
+You can use the LD_LIBRARY_PATH eviroment variable to load Arax from the build path.

-    export LD_LIBRARY_PATH=<VineTalk build path>
+    export LD_LIBRARY_PATH=<Arax build path>

-To find the apropriate VineTalk build path, run:
+To find the apropriate Arax build path, run:

-    make VineTalkBuildPath
+    make AraxBuildPath

-## Using the Vine Talk Library
+## Using the Arax Library

-After a successful build your build directory will have a libvine.so file as well as an include folder.
-Add your build path as a library path and link with vinetalk `-lvine`.
+After a successful build your build directory will have a libarax.so file as well as an include folder.
+Add your build path as a library path and link with Arax `-larax`.
 Also add the build/includes folder to your gcc include paths `-Ibuild/includes`.

 # Configuration

-In order to configure the vine_pipe endpoints, the user must provide architecture specific options.
+In order to configure the arax_pipe endpoints, the user must provide architecture specific options.

-These configuration options are stored at ~/.vinetalk and follow the format specified in utils/config.h.
+These configuration options are stored at ~/.arax and follow the format specified in utils/config.h.

-The sections bellow specify the required keys for each supported vinetalk
+The sections bellow specify the required keys for each supported Arax
 architecture:

 ## Vdf